1.5. Duties of the Division of Archives and Records Service (63A-12-101)

 - Members of the SRC discuss proposed schedules in an open meeting and approve or reject them by majority vote.
 State Records Committee approval authorizes governmental entities to maintain and destroy records according to the schedule.

-- Open record series following an obsolete general retention schedule need to follow the new or updated general retention schedule.
+- Open record series following a discontinued general retention schedule need to follow the new or updated general retention schedule.
 If this means that the retention or disposition of the record series changes, and the record series is documented in the Archives’ content management system, a records analyst at the State Archives contacts the records officer to notify them of the change.
 If the new retention or disposition do not meet the agency’s needs, the records officer needs to work with a records analyst at the State Archives to create a series-specific retention schedule for their record series.

 The process for creating and approving a series-specific retention schedule for an agency includes the following steps: